solids4foam/solids4foam/tutorials/fluidSolidInteraction/3dTube/README.md

 - WC-DNF-Aitken: Dirichlet-Neumann formulation with Aitken's acceleration and a weakly compressible fluid model;
 - WC-DNF-IQNILS: Dirichlet-Neumann formulation with IQNILS acceleration and a weakly compressible fluid model;
 - RNF: Robin-Neumann formulation with an incompressible fluid;
-- preCICE-DN-IQNILS: Dirichlet-Neumann formulation with Aitken's acceleration and an incompressible fluid model using preCICE.
+- preCICE-DN-IQNILS: Dirichlet-Neumann formulation with IQNILS acceleration and an incompressible fluid model using preCICE.

 ![](./images/axial-displacement-deltaT1e-4.png)